 Pick-up time or morning arrival is a perfect time to remind parents of classroom events, center events or supplies needed.
 Parents usually will appreciate the reminder, because they may not have time to read the notes that were sent home until days later.
-Verbal reminders send the message to parents that you are comfortable talking with them -- a key way to open up the lines of communication.
+Give verbal reminders to parents, as a keyway to open lines of communication.